-Sylvia Wenmackers is a philosopher of science and physicist at the Institute of Philosophy at KU Leuven and is also affiliated to the Faculty of Philosophy of the University of Groningen.
+Sylvia Wenmackers is a philosopher of science and physicist at the Institute of Philosophy at KU Leuven.
 Apart from being a member of the Young Academy, she’s a fervent blogger and tweeter (@SylviaFysica), writes columns for EOS magazine, and answers (children’s) questions at ik-hebeenvraag.be (I’ve got a question).

 Philippe Smet works at the department of Solid state sciences at Ghent University.
 In 2017 he received an annual price for science communication awarded by the KVAB for his original approach to reach a wide audience on the subject of ‘light’.
 As a curator of the Ghent University contribution to the Light Festival Ghent, he developed a.o. a Self-IR (to generate selfies in infrared light) and paprikabak (bell pepper box, to deceive the eye about the colour of a bell pepper).